csebooks/relational-databases/content.en/introduction/getting-started/index.md

 password: strong-password
 ```

-This shoud open the home page from there navigate to Object > Register > Server.
+This shoud open the home page from there navigate to Add Server.
 Enter the details as given below

 ```bash
  host name/address: db